JamesPaynter/PyGRB/docs/source/user/sampling.rst

 Notes
 ^^^^^

+Pre-trigger `tte` data is available for all 8 LADs.
+Post-trigger `tte` data is available for the triggered detectors only.

 BATSE sums the counts of the triggered detectors aboard the satellite.
 These are then converted to rates in units of counts per second by dividing by the integration time (bin width).
-To use Poisson statistics, 'PyGRB' converts rates back to counts by multiplying by the bin widths, and forcing them to be integer.
+To use Poisson statistics, `PyGRB` converts rates back to counts by multiplying by the bin widths, and forcing them to be integer.
 This does not take into account the detector deadtime (see below).
 Using rates rather than counts would underestimate the uncertainty in the radiation field, since for a Poisson distribution